What kind of leader are you?

 The secret to quality leadership is striking the right balance between actions and processes while nurturing a mutually-beneficial relationship with colleagues.

-Eleanor O'Neill has identified the four key skills needed to achieve that goal and be an effective and impressive leader.
+Following on from Sir Brian's advice, here are the four key skills needed to achieve that goal and be an effective and impressive leader.

 A leader has to manage time, resources and people, using each to their fullest potential.
 A key factor in this is being able to delegate appropriately.
 Delegation improves efficiency when work is assigned to those best suited to it.
 For example, someone with a background in accountancy will likely be able to pull together a report on expenses faster than someone who doesn't.